elixir-ecto/ecto/guides/howtos/Navigating Relations.md

 end
 ```

+The more alert reader noticed this from the start: migrations closely describe the database
+table and fields, while the two macros we met add fields to our schemas, and use the effects of
+the migrations.

 ## A more proper way to organize a botanical collection
 *day 3*

+### The garden as a library: the Accession

 When a gardener acquires a plant, they seldom acquire just one for each species, it is often in
-batches, where a batch is plants from the same species, same source, time, and then these plants
+batches, where a batch contains several groups of plants from the same source, at the same
-may end in different locations in the garden.
-To make sure that the physical plants are kept
+time, of the same species, and then these plants may end in different locations in the garden.
+To make sure that the physical plants are kept together conceptually, we introduce a library
-together conceptually, we introduce a library science concept into our botanical collection: an
+science concept into our botanical collection: an "Accession", grouping the plants sharing the
-"Accession".
-This allow us keeping together plants of the same species, which were acquired
+same core information.
+This allow us keeping together plants of the same species, which were
-together.
-It also streamlines connecting plants to taxa: if a taxonomist tells you that some
+acquired together.
+It also streamlines connecting plants to taxa: if a taxonomist tells you
-individual plant belongs to some species, this opinion will apply to all plants in the same
+that some individual plant belongs to some species, this opinion will apply to all plants in
-accession.
+the same accession.

 But what if an other taxonomist has a different opinion?
 This happens regularly, and one
 generally notes all opinions, which in botany jargon are called "Verifications", in an